Bank monitoring incentives under moral hazard and adverse selection: Credible set

-satisfies ${\mathcal{V}}_t=\widehat{\mathcal{V}}_{I-N_t}$ for every $t$, so the only dependence of the feasible set in time is due to the number of loans left.
-The formal definition of the credible set is the following.
+satisfies ${\mathcal{V}}_t=\widehat{\mathcal{V}}_{I-N_t}$ for every $t\geq 0$, so the only dependence of the feasible set in time is due to the number of loans left.
+The rigorous definition of the credible set is the following.